Businesses and Professions

 (b) Any person registered under this chapter may have his or her license revoked or suspended for a fixed period by the department for any of the following causes:

-(1) The conviction of a felony, or a misdemeanor involving moral turpitude.
+(1) The conviction of a felony.
 The record of conviction, or a certified copy, certified by the clerk of the court or by the judge in whose court the conviction was had, shall be conclusive evidence of this conviction;

 (2) Procuring a license by fraud or deceit practiced upon the department;